cooper/wikifier/README.md

 }

 sec {
-    Wikifier is a wiki suite.
+    wikifier is a wiki suite.
 It is unique because it is completely file-based.
 There are no databases.
 Yet, it offers page caching, image sizing, session management/authentication, and lots of other things that fancy wikis use databases for.

     history {
-        February 2013:  The first commit of Wikifier is published.;
+        February 2013:  The first commit of wikifier is published.;
         December 2013:  [!
 Nelson Mandela !] passes away.;
         February 2014:  [!
 Ebola virus !] spreads across West Africa.;
         July 2015:      [!
 NASA !] takes a close-up photo of Pluto.;